weigertlab/spotiflow/README.md

 ## Usage

 ### Training
-See `scripts/train.py` for an example of training script.
+See `scripts/train.py` or `notebooks/01_training.ipynb` for an example of training.

 ### Inference

+The API allows detecting spots in a new image in a few lines of code!
+Please check `notebooks/02_inference.ipynb` for a more in-depth explanation/

 ```python
 from spotiflow.model import Spotiflow
 from spotiflow.sample_data import test_image_hybiss_2d